telegraf/session/README.md

 // the rest of your bot
 ```

+To reuse an existing MySQL2 pool, use `MySQL({ pool })` instead.

 ## Background

 Since [telegraf#1372](https://github.com/telegraf/telegraf/issues/1372), it has been known that all asynchronous session middleware have been prone to race-conditions.
 This was addressed in [telegraf#1713](https://github.com/telegraf/telegraf/pull/1713), but third-party session middleware continue to be affected.
-Since Telegraf 1.12.0, it's recommended that third-party middleware only provide the store parameter for session, instead of implementing session themselves.
+Since Telegraf 1.12.0, it's recommended that third-party plugins only provide the store parameter for session, instead of implementing session themselves.
 This way, they can take advantage of the safety provided by Telegraf's builtin session.
-Of course, if your plugin has an exceptional case, it may need to implement a middleware.
+Of course, if your plugin has an exceptional usecase, it may need to implement its own middleware.

 To begin to solve this problem, we officially maintain the 5 most common storage backends.
-This package is considered beta, and while it appears stable, it may have changes and bugfixes before a semver stable release.
+This package is considered beta, and may have minor breaking changes and bugfixes before a semver stable release.
+Feedback is welcome via issues and in the group: [TelegrafJSChat](https://t.me/TelegrafJSChat)